 In the past, the word leadership was applied primarily to work-related tasks.
 However, today’s emerging leaders know better.
 Far too many high-achievers attained massive corporate success only to crash and burn at home, in their spiritual lives, or in their personal well-being.
 Leading well only at work is not enough.
 The best leaders don’t silo their leadership.
 Instead, they integrate high-level leadership principles into their home, work, and daily routines.
 This magnifies their success and increases their happiness because sound leadership principles are effective everywhere!

 Great leaders integrate focus and attention principles into their corporate life, interpersonal relationships, outside interests, and self-care.
 The ultimate goal is to elevate one’s focus and attention to the point these qualities are engrained into one’s character.
 They simply become a natural part of who you are.

 Focus and attention are necessary qualities in leadership because a productive leader with closely connected relationships who practice healthy self-care is far more likely to achieve success.
 Now, let’s look at the power of focus and attention in action.

 Focus and Attention in Relationships

 In Matthew 16:26, Jesus asks, “What good will it be for someone to gain the whole world, yet forfeit their soul?”
 That’s a big question.
-Not only is achieving success not worth the price of your soul; it’s not worth the cost of your family, friendships, or health either.
+Not only is achieving success not worth the price of your soul.
+It’s not worth the cost to your family, friendships, or health, either.